ibowditch/userdocs/background.md

 1. [Introduction](background)

   > This section describes the origin of the system, the requirements (legal and otherwise).
 There is also a brief
-  > overview of the objectives of the system, and a summary of how it operates.
+  > overview of the objectives of the system.

 2. [The Kiosk](kiosk)

-  > The Kiosk is the main component of the system, and used by most people on a day-to-day basis.
-This section
+  > The Kiosk collects attendance records in place of the Attendance Book, and is used by most people
-  > provides an overview of the Kiosk, along with a user guide.
+  > on a day-to-day basis.
+This section provides an overview of the Kiosk, along with a user guide.

 3. [Events](events)